Actipro/WPF-Controls/Documentation/topics/bars/ribbon-features/quick-access-toolbar.md

 This can be achieved by setting the attached [ImageProvider](xref:@ActiproUIRoot.Media.ImageProvider).`CanAdapt` property to `false` on the portion for the selected color.
 That will tell the converter to skip over converting colors within that portion of the image.

 See the [Image Provider](../../themes/image-provider.md) topic for more details on working with image adaptation.

+## Key Tips

+Key tips for controls in the quick access toolbar are auto-generated, beginning with numbers.
+In some cases, the numbers might conflict with a ribbon tab that also uses a key tip beginning with a number.
+In this scenario, the [KeyTipTextPrefix](xref:@ActiproUIRoot.Controls.Bars.RibbonQuickAccessToolBar.KeyTipTextPrefix) property can be set to an unused character like `'Q'`, which will prefix the auto-generated key tip text, thereby removing the conflict.

+See the [Key Tips](key-tips.md) topic for additional details on key tips in general.